zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

    reverse lookup.
 For description see [RFC 1035] (IPv4) and [RFC 3596] (IPv6)

-3. Prepend the expanded basename with the reversed IP address.
+3. Prepend the *expanded base name* with the reversed IP address.
 For description see [IP to ASN Mapping].

 4. Send a DNS query for the TXT record of the full name created in step 3.